AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git.md

 ##  Create and switch branches

-1. Branches are used so many developers can work on the same project simultaneously without affecting the main codebase.
+Branches are used so many developers can work on the same project simultaneously without affecting the main codebase.

-2. To create a new branch, make sure you are in the correct project folder and run:
+1. Create a new branch, make sure you are in the correct project folder and run:

     ```git
     git checkout -b <new_branch_name>
     ```

-3. To switch between branches, run:
+2. To switch between branches, run:

     ```git
     git checkout <branch_name>